Lemonatix/how-to-python/README.md

 ## Acknowledgments

 Some parts of this project are inspired by the Programming and Data Science course taught by [Prof. Helge S. Stein](https://github.com/helgestein) at TUM.
-All code and materials are my own implementations based on some of the concepts and premade files from and covered by Prof. Stein  in the lecture series.
+All code and materials are my own implementations based on some of the concepts and premade files from and covered by Prof. Stein  in the lecture series (That's the reason for a lot of python usage regarding topics of chemistry).
 I changed and extended some code from the lectures to the extent I thought is relevant and helpful.

 This course was also created with the help of [Python Examples](https://pythonexamples.org/python/).